pulumi/docs/content/docs/intro/console/collaboration/organization-roles.md

 aliases: ["/docs/console/collaboration/organization-roles/"]
 ---

-Stacks in the Pulumi Cloud Console are grouped by organizations.
-And in order to access the stacks within an organization, a Pulumi user must have a specific _role_ within that organization.
+Stacks in the Pulumi Console are grouped by organizations.
+In order to access the stacks within an organization, a Pulumi user must have a specific _role_ within that organization.

 ## Organization Membership

-> This only applies to newer organizations using the per-member subscription plan.
+> This only applies to newer organizations on the per-member subscription plan.
-> Organizations billed per-stack have slightly different rules regarding membership.
+> Organizations billed per stack have slightly different rules regarding membership.

-To become a member of a Pulumi organization, a user must be added by an existing Pulumi organization administrator.
-However, depending on the [organization kind]({{< relref "organizations#organization-kind" >}}) the user must also be member of a 3rd party organization or group.
+To become a member of a Pulumi organization, you must be added by an existing Pulumi organization administrator.
+However, depending on the [organization type]({{< relref "organizations#organization-kind" >}}), you must also be a member of the third-party organization or group backing the Pulumi organization.

-For example, to become a member of a Pulumi organization backed by a GitLab Group, a user must have associated a GitLab identity with their Pulumi account, and also be a member of that GitLab group.
+For example, to become a member of a Pulumi organization backed by a GitLab Group, you must associate a GitLab identity with your Pulumi account, and also be a member of that GitLab group.

 ## Organization Roles